saferpay/jsonapi/texts/ContainerDictionary.md

 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">List of fields which the payer must enter to proceed with the payment.<br> This is only applicable if Saferpay displays the address form.<br> If no mandatory fields are sent, all fields except SALUTATION, COMPANY and PHONE are mandatory.</div>
 	<i class="small text-muted">
-Possible values: CITY, COMPANY, COUNTRY, EMAIL, FIRSTNAME, LASTNAME, PHONE, SALUTATION, STATE, STREET, ZIP.<br />
+Possible values: CITY, COMPANY, VATNUMBER, COUNTRY, EMAIL, FIRSTNAME, LASTNAME, PHONE, SALUTATION, STATE, STREET, ZIP.<br />
 				    <span>Example: <code>[&quot;FIRSTNAME&quot;, &quot;LASTNAME&quot;, &quot;PHONE&quot;]</code></span>
 	</i>
 </td>